MrDesjardins/steganographyts/readme.md

 There is a VsCode Launch to debug the unit test.
 However, if you are running on Windows, you need to ensure you install `npm install` on the Windows machine using Powershell and not WSL as the Sharp library install different packages depending if it runs on WSL or Powershell.

+# How is the Steganography TypeScript working?

+If you want to get further detail about how the deta is injected into the image using this library you can follow this [blog post](https://patrickdesjardins.com/blog).